bytecodealliance/jco/README.md

 Features include:

+* Creating WebAssembly Components from JavaScript sources and a WIT world
 * "Transpiling" Wasm Component binaries into ES modules that can run in any JS environment.
-* Optimization helpers for Components via Binaryen
+* Optimization helpers for Components via Binaryen.
 * Component builds of [Wasm Tools](https://github.com/bytecodealliance/wasm-tools) helpers, available for use as a library or CLI commands for use in native JS environments.

-For creating components, see the [Cargo Component](https://github.com/bytecodealliance/cargo-Component) project for Rust and [Wit Bindgen](https://github.com/bytecodealliance/wit-bindgen) for various guest bindgen helpers.
+For creating components in other languages, see the [Cargo Component](https://github.com/bytecodealliance/cargo-Component) project for Rust and [Wit Bindgen](https://github.com/bytecodealliance/wit-bindgen) for various guest bindgen helpers.

 > **Note**: This is an experimental project, no guarantees are provided for stability or support and breaking changes may be made in future.